 ESA is paid at an assessment rate for the first 13 weeks or until after the initial Work Capability Assessment.
 You will then be moved on to the Main Phase and an additional component may be paid.
 People who receive the Support Component are not required to have Work-focussed Interviews or undertake Work Related Activity but can volunteer.
-Special rules apply to terminally ill people (Have a progressive disease and are not expected to live for more than another 6 months.).
+Special rules apply to terminally ill people (Have a progressive disease and are not expected to live for more than another 6 months).
 ESA customers will automatically be placed in the Support Group.
-Terminally ill customers should apply for PIP as soon as possible.
+Terminally ill customers should apply for ADP as soon as possible.
 To claim ESA, you can apply online Employment and Support Allowance (ESA):

-How to claim - @ GOV.UK (www.gov.uk), or you can phone &
+How to claim - @ GOV.UK (www.gov.uk), or you can phone \$\frac{\pi}{2}\$

-146 Benefits
+152 Benefits

 0800 055 6688.
 If you are unable to use the telephone or need additional help to make a claim, contact the Jobcentre to make an appointment.
-If you have speech or hearing difficulties you can contact us by using textphone \$\textstyle{a}\$ 0800 023 48 88.
+If you have speech or hearing difficulties you can contact us by using textphone 20800 023 48 88.

-Personal Independence Payment (PIP)
+Adult Disability Payment (ADP)

-PIP is a benefit to help disabled people live full, active and independent lives.
-PIP is based on how their health condition or disability affects them individually.
+PIP/ADP is a benefit to help disabled people live full, active and independent lives.
+PIP/ADP based on how their health condition or disability affects them individually.